whinis/touchkio-grocy/README.md

 This means that the password may be stored as plain text in various files, such as `touchkio.service`, `~/.bash_history`, etc.

 To resolve the issue where the first **touch** on a **turned-off screen** triggers a **click event** (potentially activating Home Assistant actions), I implemented a workaround.
-When the screen **turns off**, I remove **focus** from the kiosk window.
+When the screen **turns off** the **focus** is removed from the kiosk window.
 This way, the first click only turns the screen on and focuses the window, allowing subsequent clicks to work as expected.

-Additionally, to address the problem that scrolling on the Raspberry Pi only works with the **web browser scrollbar** on the right, I configured the Electron app to **simulate a touch device** using `Emulation.setEmitTouchEventsForMouse`.
+Additionally, to address the problem that scrolling on the Raspberry Pi only works with the **web browser scrollbar** on the right, the Electron app is configured to **simulate a touch device** using `Emulation.setEmitTouchEventsForMouse`.
 This adjustment provides a user experience similar to that of a proper mobile device.

 Electron apps are known to be **resource intensive** due to their architecture and the inclusion of a full web browser environment.
 If you just run the kiosk application without other heavy loads, everything should run smoothly.